 International BFA Students

 In addition to being responsible for following the same application procedures as domestic students, all international students have additional documentation requirements.
-All international transcripts must be submitted to IERF for conversion into US equivalents.
+All international transcripts must be submitted to IERF, WES, ECE and Span Tran for conversion into US equivalents.
 There is a separate fee and time requirement for this service.
-Please visit the IERF website and plan accordingly.
+Please visit their websites and plan accordingly.

 TOEFL/IELTS TEST SCORES